grpc/proposal/A93-xds-ext-proc.md

 client to do the work of deframing the gRPC messages, and sending only complete deframed messages to the ext_proc server, one at a time.

+More seriously, ext_proc currently assumes that all of the contents of the DATA frames are a single payload, and the ext_proc server is only allowed to send a single response to modify that payload.
+That model is incompatible with gRPC streaming semantics, where the ext_proc server may need to modify each message individually and cannot wait until the end of the stream to do so.

 Furthermore, the ext_proc filter in gRPC will not actually have access to the raw HTTP/2 DATA frames in the first place.
-In our architecture, filters see individual gRPC messages, and the framing/deframing is handled in the transport layer.
+In our architecture, the framing/deframing is handled in the transport layer, and filters see only individual gRPC messages.
 This means that an ext_proc filter running on the gRPC client side will see the messages before they have been framed to be sent by the transport, and an ext_proc filter running on the gRPC server side will see the messages after they have been received and deframed by the transport.

-Therefore, we propose adding a new ext_proc `BodySendMode` called `GRPC`.
-In this mode, the ext_proc client would handle deframing the gRPC messages, and it would send each gRPC message to the ext_proc server as a separate `request_body`.
+Therefore, we propose adding a new ext_proc `BodySendMode` called `GRPC` (see https://github.com/envoyproxy/envoy/pull/38753).
+In this mode, the ext_proc client would handle deframing the gRPC messages.
+It will send each gRPC message to the ext_proc server as a separate `request_body`, and the ext_proc server will send a separate response for each one.
 This is a streaming mode, meaning that the ext_proc client may send a subsequent message to the ext_proc server while still waiting for a reply from the ext_proc server for a previous message.

 The new `GRPC` mode will be the only processing mode supported in gRPC.
-It would be desirable for Envoy to implement the same mode, so that users can switch back and forth between proxy and proxyless data planes without breaking their ext_proc servers.
+It is be desirable for Envoy to implement the same mode, so that users can switch back and forth between proxy and proxyless data planes without breaking their ext_proc servers.

 ### Filter Configuration

+The filter supports both a top-level configuration and an override config.

+#### Top-Level Configuration

 We will support the following fields in the [`ExternalProcessor` proto](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L101):